Discenz/MsgPlugin/README.md

 [![Discord](https://img.shields.io/badge/chat-on%20discord-brightgreen.svg)](https://discord.gg/94MgDaP)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-MsgPlugin is a Spigot plugin in active development which includes the `/msg` command and similar ones.
+MsgPlugin is a Spigot plugin which includes the `/msg` command and similar ones.
 This plugin is licensed under the MIT License, feel free to fork the repo and modify the code as you see fit.

-## Todo

 ## Contributors